JayBrown/VBBar/README.md

 You need to have Spotlight enabled for `mdfind` to locate the terminal-notifier.app on your volume; if you don't install terminal-notifier, or if you have deactivated Spotlight, VBBar will call notifications via AppleScript instead

 ### Node.js installations
-Install with `npm install -g <software-name>`
+After installing node, install the following software with `npm install -g <software-name>`
 * [vbb-cli](https://github.com/derhuerst/vbb-cli): this will (among other things) put `vbb-dep` and `vbb-route` into `/usr/local/bin`
 * [vbb-stations-cli](https://github.com/derhuerst/vbb-stations-cli)

-### Final steps with VBBar/BitBar
+## Installation

 * Download the main VBBar script and the VBBar subfolder containing the subscripts; move both main script and subfolder into your BitBar plugins directory
 * Open your shell, `cd` to your BitBar plugins directory, and enter `chmod +x VBBar.30m.sh`
 * Once launched, VBBar will `chmod +x` the remaining subscripts by itself
-* Regarding the main script, you can change "30m" to e.g. "15m", if you want a faster refresh rate (15 minutes instead of the default 30 minutes); plans are to add setting refresh rate as a user setting in VBBar (see below)
-* Launch BitBar; VBBar should now load
+* Launch BitBar again; it should now load VBBar
-* Once you have your VBB and Mapbox access IDs/tokens, you can enter them in the VBBar submenu ("System")
+* Once you have your VBB and Mapbox access IDs/tokens, you can enter them in the VBBar submenu ("System"); they will be stored in the OS X keychain

 ## To-do